codership/documentation/galeracluster/source/kb/index.rst

    .. rst-class:: list-abstract

-      When using Galera Cluster over a Wide Area Network, links can have exceptionally high latency.
-It can be checked by taking Round-Trip Time measurements between nodes.
-It can be corrected by adjusting all of the temporal parameters.
+      When using Galera over a WAN, links can have exceptionally high latency.
+Check this by measuring the Round-Trip Time among nodes, and correct it by adjusting temporal parameters.

    .. rst-class:: rubric-2 list-sub-header